ramanaptr/backup-postgresql-shell/README.md

 ## Made with ❤️ From Bali, Indonesia
 ### ramanaptr
 ```
-please to star this if you like and happy 🤙
+please star this if you like and be happy 🤙
 ```